celo-org/docs/docs/developer-resources/celo-for-eth-devs.md

+---
-# Celo for Ethereum Developers
+title: Celo for Ethereum Developers
+slug: /developer-guide/celo-for-eth-devs
+---

 For a general overview of the Celo network and architecture, see [the Celo Overview page](../overview.md).